pikatchu/closedsource/book/0370-keller_speech.md

 A wave of disbelief rippled through the assembly.
 All eyes locked onto the hooded figure as she slowly pulled back her hood.

-Leo’s breath caught in his throat.
+Leo's breath caught in his throat.
 His mother.

 Chancellor Keller stepped forward, her gaze unwavering as she addressed the room.
 “Chancellor Aldor, I hear your anger.
 I understand your frustration.
 But tell me—how many times have we waged war against the machines?
 And how many times have we been crushed?”